The-AVR/AVR-2022/content/en/autonomy-and-beyond/_index.md

 # {{< youtube 7mzvU93jVR0 >}}

-This following sections will help you with:
+The following sections will help you with:

 - Installing and using VS Code to manage your project
 - Installing and using Python